philips-labs/slsa-provenance-action/README.md

 ## Usage

 The easiest way to use this action is to add the following into your workflow file.
-Additional configuration might be nessecary to fit your usecase.
+Additional configuration might be necessary to fit your usecase.

 1. Add the following part in your workflow file:
    ```yaml